empa-scientific-it/cleedpy/docs/cleed_manual_gfm.md

 \label{eq_tot2}
 \end{equation}
 ```
-We then get a total efficiency of $e_{tot} = g_{MCP} \cdot 3 \times 10^{-3}$ for the system described in this paper.
+We then get a total efficiency of $`e_{tot} = g_{MCP} \cdot 3 \times 10^{-3}`$ for the system described in this paper.
 This marks the limit achievable using commercial LEED optics and camera components.

 Equation ([eq_tot2]) shows that a single MCP system already leads to a total efficiency greater than one, i.e. every electron hitting the screen will be detected.
-But also with conventional LEED systems there is still great potential for increasing $e_{tot}$ by improving the optical system.
-Especially $\Delta \Omega$ can be dramatically increased by using a lens with larger aperture, which requires a larger focal length for practical reasons and therefore a larger CCD chip.
-A commercially available photographic lens with 55 mm focal length and a relative aperture of 1.2 could already increase $e_{tot}$ by a factor of about 20, at the expense of an about three times larger CCD.
+But also with conventional LEED systems there is still great potential for increasing $`e_{tot}`$ by improving the optical system.
+Especially $`\Delta \Omega`$ can be dramatically increased by using a lens with larger aperture, which requires a larger focal length for practical reasons and therefore a larger CCD chip.
+A commercially available photographic lens with 55 mm focal length and a relative aperture of 1.2 could already increase $`e_{tot}`$ by a factor of about 20, at the expense of an about three times larger CCD.
 An even more dramatic improvement can be achieved by coupling the LEED screen and the CCD directly through fiber-optical system which is, however, not feasible with a conventional LEED system .
-A higher acceleration voltage $V_{acc}$ will also increase $e_{tot}$ about quadratically.
+A higher acceleration voltage $`V_{acc}`$ will also increase $`e_{tot}`$ about quadratically.
 20 kV instead of the 7 kV used conventional LEED systems would therefore lead to a total efficiency about eight times higher.
-Together with a camera lens, as described before, a conversion factor of $e_{tot} = 20 \cdot 8 \cdot 3 \times 10^{-3} = 0.5$ could be achieved.
+Together with a camera lens, as described before, a conversion factor of $`e_{tot} = 20 \cdot 8 \cdot 3 \times 10^{-3} = 0.5`$ could be achieved.

 The above considerations show that commercial video LEED detectors, if operated under the right conditions, are effectively counting devices.
-This enables us to estimate the ideal operating conditions in terms of primary current, $I_p$.
-From LEED IV calculations we know that relative backscattered intensities for energies above 50 eV are between $I_{rel} = 10^{-6}$ and $10^{-3}$.
-For narrow diffraction spots this intensity is distributed over the area of the beam diameter, typically 1 mm$^2$.
-When a LEED screen with diameter 100 mm is imaged onto a 1 Mpixel CCD this corresponds to around $10 \times 10 = 100$ pixels per mm$^2$. hence, the current per pixel is
+This enables us to estimate the ideal operating conditions in terms of primary current, $`I_p`$.
+From LEED IV calculations we know that relative backscattered intensities for energies above 50 eV are between $`I_{rel} = 10^{-6}`$ and $`10^{-3}`$.
+For narrow diffraction spots this intensity is distributed over the area of the beam diameter, typically 1 mm$`^2`$.
+When a LEED screen with diameter 100 mm is imaged onto a 1 Mpixel CCD this corresponds to around $`10 \times 10 = 100`$ pixels per mm$`^2`$. hence, the current per pixel is

 ``` math
 \begin{equation}